cueband/cue-band-faq-site/_faqs/2022-10-17-device-on-stuck-infinitme.md

 1) Reset your Cue Band by pressing and holding the physical button on the side of the device until the screen blinks, and release the button.

-2) Now on the Cue Band on your phone, in the main page tap "Add Device".
+2) Now on the Cue Band App, on your phone, in the main page tap "Add Device".

 3) Wait for a device called "InfiniTime" to appear on the screen and tap it to associate it with your app.